 Give a Maxi Dress a Whirl

-If you’re sick of pants or simply love a feminine style like Sommar Theodore does, try wearing a floor-length dress instead.
+If you’re sick of pants or simply love super feminine-silhouettes, like Sommar Theodore does, try wearing a floor-length dress instead.
 You’ll still be protected from the nip in the air but in a much more flirty way.

 Wear White After Labor Day

 Now that you've dipped your toe in the water, go all out.
 Just remember to keep the fabrics on the heavier side (like cashmere, wool or brocade) to avoid looking like you’re stuck in the summer.